Negotiating a new agreement

 - the way it happens, for example through newsletters or an intranet

-- how urgent issues can be dealt with
+- how to deal with urgent issues

-What matters will be consulted on
+What matters to consult on

 The agreement should focus on significant issues that the business or organisation faces.
 It should not be used to deal with minor or day-to-day issues.